rrogoz/AbsenteesimRegressionModel/README.md

 # AbsenteesimRegressionModel
- A case study with logistic regression model
+ A case study with logistic regression model for absence in work basing on data such as: travel costs, day of the week,  distance to work, and more

 Absenteeism_data.csv - data for model training and testing Absenteeism_new_data.csv - input data for sample.py